-In the 6 previous chapters have focused on perceived identity (external feedback), on its own (self-diagnosis tests) and in the digital identity by name.
+In the 6 previous chapters have focused on perceived identity (external feedback), in its own (self-diagnosis tests) and in the digital identity by name.

 This chapter discusses the digital identity on social media.
 And in the next we'll try the most complex but effective, our digital identity by keywords.

-Clarify concepts, social media or social media refers to the set of online platforms and tools through which users can create content and interact.
+To clarify concepts, social media Or social media refers to the set of online platforms and tools through which users can create content and interact.

-That includes social media, but also corporate networks, blogs, sharing platforms (Slideshare, Flickr), discussion forums, virtual worlds, Multimedia (Youtube, Vimeo, Spotify), geolocation (Facebook Places, FourSquare, Waze), social markers, social games, product or service critic sites...
+That includes social media, but also corporate networks, Blogs, sharing platforms (Slideshare, Flickr), discussion forums, virtual worlds, Multimedia (Youtube, Vimeo, Spotify), Geolocation (Facebook Places, Foursquare, Waze), social scoreboards, social games, product or service critical sites...
 Source: Nagore García Sanz.

 Analyzing our digital identity (and our online reputation) by name in generalist search engines is not enough.
 It's possible that someone is talking bad (or either) us on social media and that's not detected by the big seekers.

-That's why I find this exercise interesting, that allows us a greater knowledge about us, often based on external opinions that can be positive, neutral or negative.
+That's why I find this exercise interesting, that allows us more knowledge about us, often based on external opinions that can be positive, neutral or negative.

-As a pre-search step on social media, it's worth getting the most out of the generalist search engines, that offer us very valuable options.
+As a pre-search step on social media, it's worth getting the most out of the generalist searchers, that offer us very valuable options.

 The 90% netizens do simple search on search engines.
-No quotes or brackets, without 2nd name or 2nd last name, without linking the name to an activity (for example, Juan Martinez + Human Resources).
+No quotes or brackets, without 2nd or 2nd name, without linking the name to an activity (For example, Juan Martinez + Human Resources).

 And not only that.
-Tools such as time-requiring are not often used (months, years old ), search for books, Flights, Shops, news, Maps, images, videos, Languages.
+Tools such as time-requiring are not often used (Months, Years), search for books, Flights, Shops, News, Maps, Images, Videos, Languages.
 Or simply the powerful engines of Advanced search.

 - Guillem Recolons on maps: Having set up a personal brand profile in Google My Business, you can see it on Google Maps (is one of the social media) my radio of activity.
 It is free and does not require viewing an address or a phone (set up as a brand).

-- Tom Peters in books: Searching the book sub-section, to 100 specimens have been found of Peters, including translations...
+- Tom Peters in books: Searching the book sub-section, Until 100 specimens have been found of Peters, including translations...

 - Solomon Asch in thesis: If you search for a person (+) the word "thesis", Google moves you to Google Academic and you'll be asked for all the information about its thesis.

-Advanced search on Twitter is as spectacular as it is unknown, and allows filtering by multiple parameters (words, accounts, Filters, interaction and dates).
-Total, to 15 filters supports the network in these searches.
+Advanced search on Twitter is as spectacular as it is unknown, and allows filtering by multiple parameters (Words, Accounts, Filters, interaction and dates).
+In total, Until 15 filters supports the network in these searches.
 For example, I have searched by user "Guillem Recolons" the phrase "Everything leaves mark" between 2013 And today with this result and this tweet from Andrew of 2013:

-@guillemrecolons I like the phrase on your blog “Everything leaves a brand”.
+@guillemrecolons I like the phrase on your blog “Everything leaves a mark”.
 Although it seems that some more than marking, leave stain ;-D

 — Andrés Pérez Ortega #EstrategiaPersonal (@personal brand) January 11, 2013

-Switching social media, we can use the Wikipedia search engine to find a profile of a colleague like Neus Arques.
-We can find more than 100 marketing essays, Personal Branding… searching Slideshare for Professor Vladimir Estrada.
+Switching social media, we can use the Wikipedia search engine to find a profile of a colleague like Neus Arqués.
+We can find more than 100 marketing essays, personal brand… searching Slideshare for Professor Vladimir Estrada.

 Also find several articles involving my colleague Paula Fernández-Ochoa looking for his name in the newspaper Expansion.
 Newspaper search engines are often very accurate.

 In the next chapter I'll look at our digital identity by keywords.
-Have a nice week.
+Happy week.

 Stock Photos from Jirsak / Shutterstock